Getting Started

 Each section can contain:

-- Form fields — Text inputs, dropdowns, date pickers, array editors, number inputs, entity references, and rating selectors
+- Form fields — Text inputs, dropdowns, date pickers, array editors, etc.

-- Component blocks — Rich UI widgets like the asset browser, timeline, chat panel, relationship viewer, production status tracker, and plugin panels
+- Component blocks — Rich UI widgets like the asset browser, timeline, chat panel, or relationship viewer

 YAML Editor